foreveryone1/ObsidianNotes/1 notes/10 music/HxC.md

-the fractals in your eyes reflect a vast infinity the freckles on your face emulate the constellations when my mind wanders spirals I think of the curve of your cheek sacred geometry
+the fractals in your eyes reflect a vast infinity the freckles on your face emulate the constellations when my mind wanders spirals I think of the curve of your cheek the rise and fall of your chest is god's own metronome sacred geometry